 In 2010, the board of directors voluntarily dissolved the organization and disbanded the board.
 Later that same year, Advancing Black Arts in Pittsburgh was launched as a shared initiative of The Pittsburgh Foundation and The Heinz Endowments.
 In 2021, after a large donation from philanthropist MacKenzie Scott, the Advancing Black Arts in Pittsburgh team dreamed with community members about the program's future.
-In 2022, both Foundations decided to move the program to The Pittsburgh Foundation and, as of fall of 2023, it has been managed by The Pittsburgh Foundation with monetary support from The Heinz Endowments.
-We remain grateful for all of the artistic excellence our partnership has allowed for both now and in the future.
+In 2022, both Foundations decided to move the program to The Pittsburgh Foundation and, beginning in 2023, it will be solely managed by The Pittsburgh Foundation with monetary support from The Heinz Endowments.
+We remain grateful for all the artistic excellence our partnership has allowed for both now and in the future.